hphelion/documentation/node.39.md

 It should be noted that this backward compatibility is provided as a convenience to help ease migration to the full blown Identity Service.
 HP Helion Public Cloud highly recommends you begin using the v2.0 endpoint and its operations as soon as possible as the v1.0 endpoint is deprecated.
 The v1.0 endpoint will be removed at some point in the future.

 ## Account Specifiers in Object Storage Paths
-In HP Helion Cloud Object Storage, the first part of the path is referred to as the account.
+In HP Helion Public Cloud Object Storage, the first part of the path is referred to as the account.
 For example, this path refers to an object pic.gif, in container pictures in account AUTH_86ca9388-b3df-4016-ad3b-ca05a917455c:

         /v1.0/AUTH_86ca9388-b3df-4016-ad3b-ca05a917455c/pictures/pic.gif